rachelh513/infoplug/README.md

 # infoplug
-blank site so i can test the domain settings super simple html and css mix, no javascript yet
+so far just a placeholder site so we can test the domain settings very barebones as it is, no javascript or anything fancy

+# quick note:
+when adding code, please add to a different branch just to be safe--everything pushed to the master branch will be live immediately on the site.